joanlafuente/Multimodal-Business-Classification/README.md

 The weights of the best model with the parameters can be found here: https://drive.google.com/file/d/1QUEkEktGffTt5tlLjoePbFNv44MXXc85/view?usp=sharing

-The code of how to load the model and the diferent loaders is in test_trained_model.ipynb
+The code of how to load the model and the diferent loaders (train, val, test) is in test_trained_model.ipynb file.

+To only load the model, the code can be seen at the predicting_imgs.ipynb